How to Choose Luggage Sizes When Flying

 Understand Bag Dimensions

 Luggage manufacturers often list luggage sizes by height and length dimensions and not linear inches.
 For example, a bag described as a 31-inch upright is 31 inches high.
 Depending on the bag’s style, upright bags are measured from the retracted handle to the bottom of the bag, including any wheels or standing pegs.
 Online retailers generally have additional measurements for width and depth listed for each piece of luggage so you can approximate linear inches of a packed bag.
 Keep in mind that the actual storage compartment will be slightly smaller than the inches listed, which will affect the number of items that will fit in your bag.
+To help avoid over-packing, read How to Use Packing Cubes.

 Check Bag Extensions